 Why a Realtor® Matters

-What to Look for in an Ontario Realtor®
+What to Look for in a Realtor®

 Realtor vs. Buyer’s Agent

-A realtor® in Ontario can work for both the buyer and the seller, but a buyer’s agent represents only the buyer.
+A realtor in Ontario can work for both the buyer and the seller, but a buyer’s agent represents only the buyer.
 They can provide a more tailored approach, guiding you through the purchasing process without potential conflicts of interest.

-7. House Hunting Tips for Ontario Buyers
+7. House Hunting Tips for Ontario Homebuyers

 Prioritize Your Needs and Wants